Suspect posed as a gardener in Boulder attack and planned to kill all in group he called 'Zionist'

 In video of the scene captured by Osante, people could be seen pouring water on a woman lying on the ground who Osante said had caught on fire during the attack.

-Soliman said he dressed up like gardener with an orange vest in order to get as close to the group as possible, even purchasing flowers from Home Depot, police wrote.
+Soliman said he dressed up like gardener with an orange vest in order to get as close to the group as possible, police wrote.

 Osante said that after the suspect threw the two incendiary devices, apparently catching himself on fire as he threw the second, he took off his shirt and what appeared to be a bulletproof vest before the police arrived.
 The man dropped to the ground and was arrested without any apparent resistance in the video Osante filmed.

-Note: This story has been updated to correct that the suspect’s first name is spelled Mohamed, not Mohamad.